 Year 5 and 6 pupils will each be given a 'Personal Log'.
 This needs to be with pupils at home and school each day.
 Pupils will be expected to record their reading and homework in their log.
 Parents are requested to check their child's personal log, record if they are heard read and sign it weekly.
-Pupils will be given a homework book to record their working out in - most homework now will be via Google Classroom and will be submitted online.
+Most homework now will be via Google Classroom and will be submitted online.
 Any written homework should be completed neatly, by the pupil, in either pencil or blue pen if they use pen in school routinely.